yanganto/relayer-game/README.md

 so please avoid to use this name for the relayer.

 ## Challengers' Chose
-Challengers will always be honest in current model
 The following parameters are used for challenger
 - `[[challengers]]`
   - `name` (optional)